rhelmot/pydatatask/README.rst

 The way your tasks are executed
 -------------------------------

-A :py:class:`Task <pydatatask.task.Task>` is connected to repositories through :py:class:`links <pydatatask.task.Link>`.
+A `Task` is connected to repositories through `links <Link>`.
 A link is a repository plus a collection of properties describing the repository's relationship to the task - i.e. whether it is input or output, whether it should inhibit dependent tasks from starting, etc.

 Current in-tree task types: